Research does show that exposing children to sexual intercourse before they are ready can lead to future problems with their sex lives.

-A lot of times, early treatment brings resolution of the problem while delay allows complications set in and makes treatment harder.
+A lot of times, early treatment brings resolution to the problem, while delay allows complications to set in and makes treatment harder.

-10. Keep good hygiene: this is a gem; last but crucial tip we have.
+10. Keep good hygiene: this is a gem, our last but crucial tip.

-Poor personal hygiene could lead to thrush, pubic lice, scabies (for example).
+Poor personal hygiene could lead to thrush, pubic lice, and scabies (for example).